alphagov/manuals-frontend/README.md

 bundle exec rake
 ```

-## Viewing a manual

-You can see the content design manual at http://manuals-frontend.dev.gov.uk/guidance/content-design

 ## Publishing a manual on dev

 Manuals are published using `manuals-publisher` to publish a manual run `manuals-publisher` (instructions here: https://github.com/alphagov/manuals-publisher), publish a manual, and you should then be able to view it on `manuals-frontend`.
 If you have replicated from preview recently then you should be able to see currently published manuals at http://manuals-frontend.dev.gov.uk/[preview-slug] too.